krmgns/oppa/README.md

+NOTICE: This library is archived for the sake of [froq-database](https://github.com/froq/froq-database), use that library instead.

 ## Oppa

 Providing an easy interface, aims to simplify database CRUD operations/transactions that you tire.
 Oppa has also an Active Record implementation interface that sometimes make the things easier for you.